farkoo/AbstractVault/Awesome_Image_Enhancement.md

 </p>

 ## Learning Temporal Consistency for Low Light Video Enhancement from Single Images CVPR2021

+**Method:** The proposed method in this paper is an image-based approach to low light video enhancement that addresses the problem of temporal inconsistency when using only single image data.
+The method uses optical flow to represent motion between video frames and embeds temporal consistency implicitly into image-based models.

+The method uses a siamese network architecture to train image pairs of original images and warped images with corresponding optical flow.
+By imposing consistency between output pairs, the network can be made temporally stable.

+**Dataset:**

+**Hardware:**

+## Learning to Restore Low-Light Images via Decomposition-and-Enhancement

 **Method:** The proposed method in this paper is a frequency-based decomposition-and-enhancement model for enhancing low-light images.
 The method consists of two stages.
 In the first stage, the model uses an Attention to Context Encoding (ACE) module to adaptively select low-frequency information for recovering the low-frequency layer and noise removal.
 In the second stage, the model selects high-frequency information for detail enhancement.
 The model also uses a Cross Domain Transformation (CDT) module to leverage multi-scale frequency-based features for noise suppression and detail enhancement in the two stages.